Hultan/chessImager/readme.md

 ```
 ## Todo

-* Implement new MoveType: Arrows
+* Implement new MoveType: Arrows or lines